727800350/note/latex/computer/r.md

 [1] "2014-01-23 17:15:41 EST"
 ```

-The last thing to mention is that once a time stamp is cast into one of R’s internal formats comparisons can be made in a natural way.
+The last thing to mention is that once a time stamp is cast into one of R's internal formats comparisons can be made in a natural way.

 ```
 > diff <- as.difftime("00:30:00","%H:%M:%S",units="hour")